 *Arthur Potenza was in Burke's inpatient Cardiopulmonary Program and outpatient Cardiac Rehabilitation Program.

-For several years, the outpatient cardiac rehabilitation program has delivered a multidisciplinary program to help patients with heart disease recover faster and regain full, productive lifestyles through exercise, education and counseling.
-Our outpatient program is located on the Main Campus in White Plains.
+For several years, the Outpatient Cardiac Rehabilitation Program has delivered a multidisciplinary program to help patients with heart disease recover faster and regain full, productive lifestyles through exercise, education and counseling.
+Our outpatient program is located on Burke's main campus in White Plains.
 We provide an individualized plan of care designed to enhance the well-being of patients with a wide range of chronic cardiac conditions.